gkasten/high-performance-audio/SampleRates.md

 In L Developer Preview, we have both increased quality as well as speed to achieve that quality.
-But resamplers can introduce small amounts of passband ripple and aliasing harmonic noise, and can cause some high frequency loss in the transition band, so don’t use unnecessarily.
+But resamplers can introduce small amounts of passband ripple and aliasing harmonic noise, and can cause some high frequency loss in the transition band, so don't use unnecessarily.

 # Tips & Tricks #